Sections of Hodge bundles II: Deformation of $(p,p)$-classes and applications to K\"ahler geometry: K ahler stability and upper semicontinuity of K ahler cones

+Thus, under the corresponding identifications, the cone of effective curves cannot enlarge in a sufficiently small deformation.
+This provides constraints on the variation of extremal faces, extremal curve classes, and the associated contraction morphisms, and may therefore be useful in studying the deformation theory of birational structures. \end{remark}

-In Theorem~0.9 of \cite{DP04}, Demailly and Paun proved the invariance of the K\"ahler cone on the complement $S \setminus S'$ of a countable union $S' = \bigcup_{\nu} S_{\nu}$ of analytic subsets $S_{\nu} \subset S$.
-Their proof relies on their remarkable characterization of the K\"ahler cone via the intersection form between the cohomology class of the K\"ahler form and the homology classes of analytic cycles.
-The countable union $S' = \bigcup_{\nu} S_{\nu}$ of analytic subsets is chosen so that one can deform the analytic cycles $Z_{t_{0}} \subset X_{t_{0}}$ for $t_{0}\in S \setminus S'$ to the analytic cycles $Z_{t}\subset X_{t}$ for $t\in S$, a consequence that follows from Barlet’s theory of cycle spaces \cite{Barlet75}.
+In Theorem~0.9 of \cite{DP04}, Demailly and Paun proved the invariance of the K\"ahler cone, under the $\nabla^{1,1}$-flat extensions, on the complement $S \setminus S'$ of a countable union $S' = \bigcup_{\nu} S_{\nu}$ of analytic subsets $S_{\nu} \subset S$.
+We now prove the explicit formula for the $\nabla^{1,1}$-flat extensions as introduced in Proposition~\ref{intr DP Kahler extensions}.

-There are two limitations of the method of Demailly and Paun in \cite{DP04}.
-The first is that one cannot extend the K\"ahler cones of the fibers over $S\setminus S'$ to the fibers over $S'$, nor conversely.
-The second is that there are no explicit expressions for the nearby K\"ahler classes.
-The advantage of our method is that we start from any fiber over any point in $S$ and obtain explicit expressions for the positive definite representatives of the nearby K\"ahler classes \eqref{rep of 11class 1'}, which hold for all K\"ahler classes of the central fiber in the uniform neighborhood of $t_{0}$.

-By combining Theorem~0.9 of Demailly--Paun in \cite{DP04} with our theorem, we obtain the complete characterization of the deformations of K\"ahler cones as in Theorem \ref{intr strong Kahler cone invariance}.